-&lt;sup>3 Victorian Environmental Assessment Council - Metropolitan Melbourne Investigation Report 2011, which took a stocktake of public land across metropolitan Melbourne.
+3 Victorian Environmental Assessment Council - Metropolitan Melbourne Investigation Report 2011, which took a stocktake of public land across metropolitan Melbourne.
 Pages 37 to 40.

-In comparison, the standards in Australia vary with the National Capital Commission (Canberra, 1981) proposing 4ha per 1000 people, Queensland 4 to 5ha per 1000 people and South Australia currently requiring a 12.5% open space contribution, which generally translates to 3.8 ha per 1000 people in greenfield areas.
-SGS have also benchmarked other Melbourne based Councils, including City of Kingston (2.4ha per 1,000 people), City of Wyndham (3ha per 1,000 people) and Frankston City Council (3.03ha per 1,000 people) (Table 7; Appendix X).
+In comparison, the standards in Australia vary with the National Capital Commission (Canberra, 1981) proposing 4ha per 1000 people, Queensland 4 to 5ha per 1000 people4 and South Australia currently requiring a 12.5% open space contribution, which generally translates to 3.8 ha per 1000 people in greenfield areas.
+The rates vary among Melbourne based Councils, including City of Kingston (2.4ha per 1,000 people), City of Wyndham (3ha per 1,000 people) and Frankston City Council (3.03ha per 1,000 people) (See Table 7; Appendix 4).

-In Victoria there is no overall statutory state wide rate provided, however, the guidelines for precinct structure plans (PSP Guide) for new growth areas require that 10% of the net developable area be provided as public open space (6% as active), not including regional or higher order open space.
+In Victoria there is no overall statutory state wide rate provided, however, the guidelines for precinct structure plans5 (PSP Guide) for new growth areas require that 10% of the net developable area be provided as public open space (6% as active), not including regional or higher order open space.
 This equates to around 3.0ha per 1,000 people.
 As a predominantly urban and non-growth area Monash is currently set by the subdivision requirements in Clause 53.01 of the Monash Planning Scheme for between two and five percent depending on the number of dwellings.
 At five percent this equates to about 1.33 ha per 1,000 people.

-Overall SGS consider that 30m2 per capita or 3ha per 1,000 people is a reasonable benchmark to apply as an open space standard, based on the national and international norms considered.
+A rate of 30m2 per capita or 3ha per 1,000 people is a reasonable benchmark to apply as an open space standard, based on the national and international norms considered.
 The consideration of 30m2 per capita will be discussed in further detail below in regards to open space contribution rates.
 However, the 30m2 per capita benchmark will not be considered as a blanket figure for determining open space as there are other factors that need to be considered, such as 'proximity-based standards.

-It is relevant to note that in Section 3, Table 5 across Monash there is currently around 2.7ha provided per 1,000 people provision of community open space.
+It is relevant to note that in Section 3, Table 5 across Monash there is currently around 2.52.7ha provided per 1,000 people provision of community open space.
 Half of the twelve open space precincts either meet or exceed the 30m2 per capacity benchmark; whereas half are below the benchmark.
-Five precincts have a significant shortfall and should be prioritised for improvements to open space provision:
+Five precincts have a significant shortfall compared to other precincts.
+This and should be one of the issues considered in the development of open space projects and the overall implementation and delivery priorities. prioritised for improvements to open space provision:

-- Precinct 8: Notting Hill 5m per capita (0.5ha per 1,000 people) - Precinct 3: Clayton 6m per capita (0.6ha per 1,000 people) - Precinct 5: Hughesdale 6m per capita (0.6ha per 1,000 people) - Precinct 11: Oakleigh East/ Huntingdale 12m per capita (1.2ha per 1,000 people) - Precinct 2: Chadstone 20m2 per capita (2.0ha per 1,000 people)
+- Precinct 8: Notting Hill 5m2 per capita (0.5ha per 1,000 people) - Precinct 3: Clayton 6m5m2 per capita (0.6ha-5ha per 1,000 people) - Precinct 5: Hughesdale 6m5m2 per capita (0.6ha-5ha per 1,000 people) - Precinct 11: Oakleigh East/ Huntingdale 12m2 per capita (1.2ha per 1,000 people) - Precinct 2: Chadstone 20m17m2 per capita (2.01.7ha per 1,000 people)